DimEvil/VISdatapaper/paper.md

 *Figure 2: the logo of VIS, the Fish Information System*

-The occurrence data from VIS are extracted, standardized, and published as two separate Darwin Core Archives: one for inland waters and one for estuarine species.
-The main rationale behind this is that both datasets cover different habitats, differ in sampling strategies and methods, and are curated by different scientists.
-Nevertheless the data model used for inland waters and estuarine waters is identical and can be easily merged: together these datasets represent a complete overview of fish distribution in Flanders from late 1992 to the end of 2012.
-Since 2013 a new set of sampling locations was defined and the data collected since then is momentarily only available upon request.

 ## Taxonomic coverage

 The inland waters dataset contains 64 fish species reported from Flemish enclosed waters and watercourses (some of which are non-native or invasive species), as well as a number of non-target species (mainly crustaceans).
 This dataset also includes a number of typical brackish water fish species which sometimes can be found in inland water sites at proximity of the sea and/or behind the sluice gates.
 The class of Actinopterygii is best represented (63 species), along with one Petromyzontida (*Lampetra planeri*) and 7 crustaceans from the order Decapoda.